There are so many different interior design styles when it comes to selecting an interior design style for your home decor.

 Then, go over the top and be bold with your decoration.
 You can add chandeliers, antiques, extravagant curtains, fine crystals, zebra rugs, patterns, plush and velvet etc.

-Avoid too much furniture and keep the space clutter free, focus on displaying your décor instead.
+Avoid too much furniture and keep clutter free, focus on displaying your décor instead.
 Pintuck furniture is popular in Hollywood glam style.
 If you want to make a stunning DIY vanity mirror with lights and side table, here’s how.

 You can also take inspiration from other interior design styles and mix in some Victorian, art deco or mid-century elements.
 Art deco geometric patterns are popular!